Cryptanalysis of McEliece Cryptosystem Based on Algebraic Geometry Codes and their subcodes: Introduction

-Another attempt, suggested by Janwa and Moreno \cite{janwa:1996} was to introduce Algebraic geometry codes or codes derived from them by operations like subfield restriction or concatenation.
-Due to Faure and Minder, this scheme was broken for codes on curves of genus $g\leq 2$, \cite{MinderThesis, faure:2008}.
-However, this attack has several drawbacks which makes it impossible to extend to higher genera.
-Indeed, their attack requires the curve to be hyperlliptic, which is non generic for genus higher than $2$.
-Moreover, even for hyperellic curves, the first step of their attack consists of the computation of minimum weight codewords and such a computation is exponential in the curve's genus.
-Another attempt of breaking this scheme in the high genus case appeared in \cite{marquez:2012b, marquez:2013b} where the authors describe an algorithm for retrieving an equivalent representation of the code $\mathcal C$ from the single knowledge of the public key.
-Unfortunately, the efficient construction of a decoding algorithm from this code's representation is still lacking.
-Indeed, the obtained embedding of the curve lies in a high dimensional projective space making difficult the computation of Riemann Roch spaces.
+Another attempt, suggested by Janwa and Moreno \cite{janwa:1996} was to use algebraic geometry (AG) codes, their subfield subcodes or concatenated AG codes.
+Take notice that: \begin{itemize} \item The case of codes on curves of genus $0$ was broken by Sidelnikov and Shestakov \cite{sidelnikov:1992}.
+For curves of genus $1$ and $2$ it was broken by Faure and Minder \cite{faure:2008}, but this attack has several drawbacks which makes it impossible to generalize to higher genera.
+For instance, the curve is required to be hyperelliptic, which is non generic for $g> 2$ and the attack involves the computation of minimum-weight codewords whose cost is exponential in the genus of the curve.

-In this article, we use another approach based on the use of the Schur product, that is the component wise product of vectors.
-Our attack is inspired from the the attacks developed in \cite{CGGOT12, COT14}.
-Thanks to Schur products of codes, we are able to compute an {\em Error Correcting Pair} \cite{pellikaan:1992} in $O(n^4)$ operations in $\F_q$, allowing us to decrypt any encrypted message in $O(n^3)$ under the assumption that the users also use error correcting pairs.
-Compared to Faure and Minder's attack, ours does not require the computation of minimum weight codewords and its complexity is polynomial in the code length with no exponential contribution of the genus.
-This allows us to break schemes based on high genus algebraic geometry codes.
-It should be pointed out that our attack is neither a generic decoding attack like {\em Information Set Decoding}, nor a structural attack as the structure of the code is not retrieved.
+\item In \cite{sendrier:1994}, Sendrier pointed out the inherent weakness of concatenated codes for public key cryptography.
+Thus any proposal using concatenation should be avoided.

-Thanks to this alternative attack we are for instance able to break an AG $[n=1024, k=627]$-code over a curve of genus $g=124$ and introducing $t=64$ errors (which is assumed to have $128$-bit security with ISD attacks) in approximately $2^{45}$ operations over $\mathbb F_{32}$.
+\item In \cite{marquez:2013b}, the authors proved that the structure of the curve can be recovered from the only knowledge of a generator matrix of the code.
+Unfortunately, the efficient construction of a decoding algorithm from the obtained code's representation is still lacking.
+Thus, this result does not lead to an efficient attack. \end{itemize}